 To stop cancer from recurring (coming back) somewhere else

-If a type of cancer is known to spread to a certain area, doctors often assume that a few cancer cells might already have spread there, even though imaging scans (such as CT or MRI) show no tumors.
+If a type of cancer is known to spread to a certain area, doctors often assume that a few cancer cells might already have spread there, even when imaging scans (such as CT or MRI) show no tumors.
 That area may be treated to keep these cells from growing into tumors.
 For example, people with some types of lung cancer may get preventive (or prophylactic) radiation to the head because this type of cancer often spreads to the brain.
 Sometimes, radiation to prevent future cancer can be given at the same time that radiation is given to treat existing cancer, especially if the prevention area is close to the tumor itself.

 To treat symptoms caused by advanced cancer

 Sometimes cancer spreads too far to be cured.
 But even some of these tumors can still be treated to make them smaller so that the person can feel better.
 Radiation might help relieve symptoms such as pain, trouble swallowing or breathing, or bowel blockages that can be caused by advanced cancer.
 This is often called palliative radiation.